bflaven/BlogArticlesExamples/fake_news_nlp_detection/README.md

 # Fake News Detection in Python using Natural language processing - Can applied computing help a journalist in automatic fact-checking?

-## Explanations
+**A quick intro on how to use more specifically Natural Language Processing (NLP) to detect Fake News for a possible journalist usage.
+The post is available at http://flaven.fr/2021/01/fake-news-detection-in-python-using-natural-language-processing-can-applied-computing-help-a-journalist-in-automatic-fact-checking/ (http://flaven.fr/2021/01/fake-news-detection-in-python-using-natural-language-processing-can-applied-computing-help-a-journalist-in-automatic-fact-checking/).**

-**A quick intro on how to use more specifically Natural Language Processing (NLP) to detect Fake News for a possibles journalist usage.**
+## Files Info

-**The files are the following.
+The files are the following.
 Due to the size of the dataset, I remove it from the directory TrueBigSample.csv, FakeBigSample.csv.
-The dataset can be found at https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).**
+The dataset can be found at https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset (https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset).

-**The images picture_1 to picture_6 have been generated with this BIG dataset (TrueBigSample.csv, FakeBigSample.csv)**
+The images picture_1 to picture_6 have been generated with this BIG dataset (TrueBigSample.csv, FakeBigSample.csv)

-**The small and medium dataset are here just to perform quickly the script without burning down my Mac.**
+The small and medium dataset are here just to perform quickly the script without burning down my Mac.

 ```